napatech/dpdk/ntacc_readme.md

 See below for information about the consequences of setting a default RSS/HASH function.

-## Default Filter <a name="DefaultFilter"></a>
+## Catch All Filter - promiscuous mode<a name="DefaultFilter"></a>
+When starting the NTACC PMD driver, no filter is created and therefor no data is received.
+In order to start receiving data the adapter must either be put in promiscuous mode or an rte_flow filter must be created.

-When starting the NTACC PMD driver, a default catch all filter with priority 62 (lowest priority) is created for each DPDK port.
-The filter will send all incoming packets to queue 0 for each DPDK port.
+When putting the adapter in promiscuous mode a catch all filter with priority 62 (lowest priority) is created for the DPDK port.
+The filter will send all incoming packets to queue 0.
 If rte_flow filters are created with higher priority, then all packets matching these filters will be sent to the queues defined by the filters.
 All packets not matching the filter will be sent to queue 0.

 If a default RSS (hash) mode is defined using the rte_eth_dev_configure command (mq_mode = ETH_MQ_RX_RSS), a default catch all filter is created, that will send incoming packet to all defined queues using the defined RSS/HASH function.

 > With a default RSS/HASH function, the default filter will collide with any rte_flow filters created, as all non-matched packets will be distributed to all defined queues using the default RSS/HASH function.
 It is recommended not to define a default RSS/HASH function if any rte_flow filters are going to be used.

-#### Disabling Default Filter <a name="DisablingDefaultFilter"></a>
+#### Disabling catch all filter<a name="DisablingDefaultFilter"></a>
-The default filter can be disabled either at compile time by setting:
+The catch all filter can be disabled either by disabling promiscuous mode or by using the rte_flow_isolate command:

-`CONFIG_RTE_LIBRTE_PMD_NTACC_DISABLE_DEFAULT_FILTER=y`

-or at runtime by using the rte_flow_isolate command:

 | Action                       | Command                                      |
 |---------------------------|---------------------------------------------|